Feng Shui for Tight Entryways: Bifold Doors

 But Linda asked, What if I have accordion (or bi-fold) doors in my entryway?

 This is a great question about a very common situation.
-It really doesn’t feel great when you’re greeted by something like this when you enter a home, does it?
+It really doesn’t feel great when you’re greeted by unattractive folding doors when you enter a home, does it?

 One of my favorite solutions in this situation is to replace the doors with sumptuous curtains, but if this isn’t up your alley here are a few ideas for opening up this important part of your home.

-1. Frosted glass inserts are handsome and add a sense of depth since the closet behind them is dark.
+1. Frosted glass inserts in the doors are handsome and add a sense of depth since the closet behind them is dark.
 And when your entry is well-lit, they’ll blend in well with your decor.

-2. I also love these Shoji-style doors, which would add instant style to any entryway:
+2. I also love Shoji-style doors, which add instant style to any entryway.

 What other ideas do you have, or have you found a creative way to solve this knotty problem?
 If so, please share!